 To claim an exemption from Wisconsin withholding, the nonresident spouse of the service member must file Wisconsin Form W-221, Nonresident Military Spouse Withholding Exemption, with his/her employer.
 It is not necessary for this form to be filed annually.
 It remains in effect until revoked.
 If you no longer qualify for the exemption, complete Form W-221 and a WT-4 to claim your withholdings.

-File a nonresident Wisconsin return and exclude the military spouse earnings.
+You will need to file a nonresident Wisconsin return and exclude the military spouse earnings within the W-2 entry page.

 - Federal Section